-Prohibited acts that constitute sexual harassment may take a variety of forms.
-Examples of the kinds of conduct that may constitute sexual harassment include, but are not limited to:
+Prohibited acts that constitute sexual harassment under this policy may take a variety of forms.
+Examples of the kinds of conduct that may constitute sexual harassment include but are not limited to: Unwelcome sexual propositions, invitations, solicitations, and flirtations;

-- A. unwelcome sexual propositions, invitations, solicitations, and flirtations; - B. sexual violence, including physical and/or sexual assault; - C. threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances; - D. unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls;
+Unwanted physical and/or sexual contact;

+Threats or insinuations that a person's employment, wages, promotion, or other conditions of employment may be adversely affected by not submitting to sexual advances;

+Unwelcome verbal expressions, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, profanity, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls;

+Sexually suggestive objects, pictures, graffiti, videos, posters, audio recordings or literature placed in the work environment that reasonably may embarrass or offend individuals;

+Unwelcome and inappropriate touching, patting, or pinching; obscene gestures;

+Asking or telling about sexual fantasies, sexual preferences, or sexual activities;

+Speculation about a person's sexual activities or sexual history or remarks about one's own sexual activities or sexual history;

+Giving unwelcome personal gifts, such as lingerie, that suggest the desire for a romantic relationship;

+Leering or staring at someone in a sexual way, such as staring at a person's breasts, buttocks, or groin;

-- E. sexually suggestive objects, pictures, videotapes, audio recordings or literature, placed in the work or educational environment, which may embarrass or offend individuals; - F. unwelcome and inappropriate touching, patting, or pinching; obscene gestures; - G. a pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another; - H. remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history; - I. in the context of employees, consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment; - J. inappropriate boundary invasions by a Corporation employee or other adult member of the Corporation community into a student's personal space and personal life; - K. verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.
+A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another;

+In the context of employees, consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment;

+Verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.

 Not all behavior with sexual connotations constitutes unlawful sexual harassment.
-Sex-based or gender-based conduct must be sufficiently severe, pervasive, and persistent such that it adversely affects, limits, or denies an individual's employment or education or creates a hostile or abusive employment or educational environment.
+Sex-based or gender-based conduct must be sufficiently severe, pervasive, and persistent that it adversely affects, limits, or denies an individual's employment or creates a hostile or abusive employment environment.